stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

     output: Output = dspy.OutputField()
 ```

-Now that we have the `QASignature`, let's define a Typed Predictor that let's use execute this Signature while conforming to the type constraints.
+Now that we have the `QASignature`, let's define a Typed Predictor that executes this Signature while conforming to the type constraints.

 ```python
 predictor = dspy.TypedPredictor(QASignature)
 ```

-Just how we pass the Signature to other modules we pass the `QASignature` to `dspy.TypedPredictor`, where typed constraints are inforced.
+Similar to other modules, we pass the `QASignature` to `dspy.TypedPredictor` which enforces the typed constraints.

 ### I/O in Typed Predictors

-Now that we have the Typed Predictor let's test it out by providing some sample input to the predictor and see the output and it's type.
-We can create a `Input` instance and pass it to the predictor to get a dictionary of the output.
+Now let's test out the Typed Predictor by providing some sample input to the predictor and verifying the output type.
+We can create an `Input` instance and pass it to the predictor to get a dictionary of the output.

 ```python
 doc_query_pair = Input(